5T33Z0/OC-Little-Translated/00. Overview/README.md

 ```

 The codes are quoted from **`SSDT-I2CxConf`**.
 When system is not MacOS, and `XSCN` exists under `I2C0`, it returns the original value.

-## Conclusion
-Hopefully, this article can help you when editing DSDTs/SSDTs.
 </details>
 <details>
 <summary><strong>ASL to AML Conversion Table</strong></summary>